 The FLL establishes different daily wages for each category of service to be rendered, taking into consideration the respective geographical area where the services shall be provided.
-Annual revisions of the salary are also considered in the FLL.
+Annual revisions of salaries are also considered in the FLL.

-Employees have the right to a yearly vacation, which is not to be less than six working days.
+Employees have the right to an annual vacation, which is not to be less than six working days.
 For every year the employee continues to work for the employer, he or she will receive an additional two working days.
-After four years, an employee’s vacation period will increase by only two working days for every additional five years he or she works for the employer.
+After four years, an employee's vacation period will increase by only two working days for every additional five years he or she works for the employer.

-Employees have the right to receive a vacation premium of at least 25 per cent of their salary during such vacation period.
+Employees have the right to receive a vacation premium of at least 25 per cent of their salary during the vacation period.

 Employees are entitled to participate in the earnings of their employees, based on the percentage determined by the National Commission for Workers' Participation in their Employers' Earnings.

 Owners of processing plants in Mexico must process at least 10 per cent of their capacity from small mines.

 In terms of foreign labour, there is no restriction on the employment of foreigners in positions of responsibility (such as management).
 There is, however, a requirement for a ratio of at least 10 Mexicans to one foreigner to be employed for technical labour.